-My name is Joseph Pasquito.
-My business address is 8315 Century Park Court, San Diego, California 92123.
-I am currently employed by SDG&E as a Market Analysis Manager.
-My responsibilities include the technical analysis of SDG&E's bundled load portfolio of supply assets for the benefit of retail electric customers.
-I assumed my current position in August 2014.
+My name is Andrew Scates.
+My business address is 8315 Century Park Court, San Diego, CA 92123.
+I am currently employed by SDG&E as a Market Operations Manager.
+My responsibilities include overseeing a staff of schedulers involved in dispatching the SDG&E bundled load portfolio of supply assets for the benefit of retail electric customers.
+This includes transacting in the real-time wholesale market and managing scheduling activities in compliance with CAISO requirements.
+I assumed my current position in January 2011.

-Previously, I was a senior electricity trader for SDG&E, primarily managing day-ahead and forward procurement of Electricity and Natural Gas.
-Prior to joining SDG&E in 2003, my experience included four years as an energy trader.
+I previously managed the Electric Fuels Trading desks for SDG&E, primarily managing day ahead and forward procurement of Natural Gas.
+Prior to joining SDG&E in 2003, my experience included five years as an energy trader/scheduling manager.

-I hold a bachelor's degree in Economics from the United States Naval Academy and a Masters of Business Administration with an emphasis in Finance from Georgia State University.
+I hold a Bachelors degree in Business Administration with an emphasis in Finance from California State University, Chico.